vivaria/edisonrul.ing/README.md

         *   Chain Link 1 = Effect Monster, Chain Link 2 = Doomcal A, Chain Link 3 = Doomcal B
         *   Only "Doomcaliber Knight" A negates the Effect Monster's effect.

-*   VS. "Kuriboh": If an attacking "Doomcaliber Knight" is Tributed to negate "Kuriboh's" effect, then damage has already been calculated.
+*   VS. "Kuriboh": If an attacking "Doomcaliber Knight" is Tributed to negate "Kuriboh"'s effect, then damage has already been calculated.
 If "Doomcaliber Knight" was attacking a monster with equal or lower ATK that monster will be destroyed, and Battle Damage will be inflicted as normal.
 *   Example 1: Player A Tributes her "Sangan" and "Witch of the Black Forest" to Tribute Summon "Dark Magician".
 "Sangan’s" effect is Chain Link 1 and "Witch of the Black Forest’s" effect is Chain Link 2.
-The effect of Player B's "Doomcaliber Knight" is chained, and it will negate "Witch of the Black Forest's" effect.
+The effect of Player B's "Doomcaliber Knight" is chained, and it will negate "Witch of the Black Forest"'s effect.
 *   Example 2: Player A and Player B have "Goldd, Wu-Lord of Dark World" in their hand and Player A controls "Doomcaliber Knight".
 Player A activates "Card Destruction".
 When both copies of "Goldd, Wu-Lord of Dark World" are discarded, their effects start a Chain.
 Player A is the turn player, so his "Goldd, Wu-Lord of Dark World" is Chain Link 1 and Player B's is Chain Link 2.
-"Doomcaliber Knight's" effect is chained, and it will negate Player B's "Goldd, Wu-Lord of Dark World".
+"Doomcaliber Knight"'s effect is chained, and it will negate Player B's "Goldd, Wu-Lord of Dark World".
 *   Example 3: Player A's "Giant Rat" is destroyed in battle and sent to the Graveyard while she has "Green Baboon, Defender of the Forest" in her hand and "Doomcaliber Knight" is face-up on the field.
-Player A can activate "Giant Rat" and/or "Green Baboon, Defender of the Forest's" effect.
+Player A can activate "Giant Rat" and/or "Green Baboon, Defender of the Forest"'s effect.
 If she activates both effects, she chooses the order the effects are placed onto the Chain, and "Doomcaliber Knight" will negate the effect that is placed highest on the Chain.
 If "Green Baboon, Defender of the Forest" is Chain Link 1 and "Giant Rat" is Chain Link 2, "Doomcaliber Knight" will negate "Giant Rat".
-*   Example 4: If "Sangan" is Tributed to Tribute Summon "Raiza the Storm Monarch" while "Doomcaliber Knight" is face-up on the field, "Sangan's" effect is Chain Link 1 and "Raiza the Storm Monarch's" effect is Chain Link 2.
-"Doomcaliber Knight's" effect is chained, negating "Raiza the Storm Monarch's" effect and destroying it.
+*   Example 4: If "Sangan" is Tributed to Tribute Summon "Raiza the Storm Monarch" while "Doomcaliber Knight" is face-up on the field, "Sangan"'s effect is Chain Link 1 and "Raiza the Storm Monarch"'s effect is Chain Link 2.
+"Doomcaliber Knight"'s effect is chained, negating "Raiza the Storm Monarch"'s effect and destroying it.
 *   Example 5: Player A's "Sasuke Samurai #4" attacks Player B's "Neo-Spacian Grand Mole" while "Doomcaliber Knight" is face-up on the field.
-"Sasuke Samurai #4's" effect is Chain Link 1 and "Neo-Spacian Grand Mole" is Chain Link 2.
-"Doomcaliber Knight's" effect is chained, and it will negate and destroy "Neo-Spacian Grand Mole".
+"Sasuke Samurai #4"'s effect is Chain Link 1 and "Neo-Spacian Grand Mole" is Chain Link 2.
+"Doomcaliber Knight"'s effect is chained, and it will negate and destroy "Neo-Spacian Grand Mole".

 ## DOOMKAISER DRAGON